xiaozhengxu/warmup_project_2017/Improving documentation.md

 Write up improvement:
 - Added introduction to what we are doing in the project
-- Added what future improvements could be made
 - Added more about what we learnt